Bachelor of Science in Civil Engineering

 In addition to working with renowned faculty in classrooms and labs, more than 85 percent of students pursue internships, working on high-profile projects.
 Many internships result in job offers and real-world experience prepares graduates to work for companies such as Kiewit, Puget Sound Energy, Boeing, U.S. Army Corps of Engineers, Skanska, CH2M, Bechtel, Port of Seattle, KPFF and many more.
 Learn more about internships.

-UW CEE’S BSCE degree program is ABET-accredited.
+UW CEE’S BSCE degree program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 ABET establishes quality standards for courses, with detailed ABET Educational Objectives and Student Outcomes.
 Learn more about ABET.